 It is a circumstance which has long attracted observation, that women who have once miscarried are incidental to repetitions of that misfortune, so that a remark has been made that one abortion paves the way to another.
-This tendency to repetition has very generally been attributed to the power of habit; but if habit consists (as it has been defined) " in a tendency in parts to repeat actions which they have before repeatedly performed," it may be demanded how this supposed principle can operate in producing a second, third, or even fourth recurrence of abortion?
+This tendency to repetition has very generally been attributed to the power of habit;\ but if habit consists (as it has been defined) " in a tendency in parts to repeat actions which they have before repeatedly performed," it may be demanded

-"The sexual parts of females, on account of their active sensibility, are, in a very marked and peculiar manner, subject to the powerful influence of habit.
-The uterus that has prematurely expelled a fœtus, preserves a kind of propensity to perform the same act when arrived at an equal period of gravidity." - Richerand's Physiology, p.
-304, 1803.
+\ "The sexual parts of females, on account of their active sensibility, are, in a very marked and peculiar manner, subject to the powerful influence of habit.
+The uterus that has prematurely expelled a foctus, preserves a kind of propensity to perform the same act when arrived at an equal period of gravidity." - Richerand's Physiology, p.
+304, 1803. how this supposed principle can operate in producing a second, third, or even fourth recurrence of abortion?

-Dr. Denman, in allusion to this subject, observes -" It is remarkable, that women who are in the habit of miscarrying, go on in a very promising way to a certain time, and then miscarry, not once, but for a number of times, in spite of all the methods which can be contrived, and all the medicines which can be given; so that, besides the force of habit, there is sometimes reason to suspect, that the uterus is incapable of distending beyond such a size, before it assumes the disposition to act, and that it cannot be quieted until it has excluded the ovum."
-Dr. Denman, aware of the insufficiency of the power of habit to explain the phenomenon in question, here assumes another hypothetical view, viz. that, at a certain period of growth, the uterus has a disposition to empty itself; this exposition is, however, an unsatisfactory and unphilosophical one, and neither explains nor proves any thing.
-The doctor afterwards qualifies it by stating that, with respect to many ova which have been thus prematurely expelled, "their longer retention could not have produced any advantage, the foetus being decayed, or having ceased to grow long before it was expelled."
+Dr. Denman, in allusion to this subject, observes -" It is remarkable, that women who are in the habit of miscarrying, go on in a very promising way to a certain time, and then miscarry, not once, but for a number of times, in spite of all the methods which can be contrived, and all the medicines which can be given; so that, besides the force of habit, there is sometimes reason to suspect, that the uterus is incapable of distending beyond such a size, before it assumes the disposition to act, and that it cannot be quieted until it has excluded the ovum."\ Dr. Denman, aware of the insufficiency of the power of habit to explain the phenomenon in question, here assumes another hypothetical view, viz. that, at a certain period of growth, the uterus has a disposition to empty itself; this exposition is, however, an unsatisfactory and unphilosophical one, and neither explains nor proves any thing.
+The doctor afterwards qualifies it by stating that, with respect to many ova which have been thus prematurely expelled, "their longer retention could not have produced any advantage, the foetus being decayed, or having ceased to grow long before it was expelled."\ the expulsive actions, being subsequent to the previous death of the fœtus, might be elicited by changes which had taken place in consequence of this defective vitality, and not from any disposition in the uterus to assume states of action at any determinate period of gestation.